 Your timeshare was a wonderful gift to you and your family when you were using it.
 But your life has changed, and it's become a drain on your finances.
 Money goes out, but no pleasure comes in.
-You want to sell your timeshare — but is that even possible?
-Are there legitimate companies that buy timeshares?
-How can you avoid timeshare scams?
-What practical steps can you follow to sell your timeshare?
+You want to sell your timeshare place — but is that even possible?
+Are there legitimate companies that buy timeshare properties?
+How can you avoid timeshare resale scams?
+What practical steps can you follow to sell your timeshare or vacation club?

-The good news is that, yes, it is possible to sell your timeshare in an easy and legit way.
-Keep reading our articles to learn tips and answers to all your questions about selling your timeshare.
+The good news is that, yes, it is possible for timeshare owners to sell their timeshare in an easy and legit way.
+Keep reading to learn answers to all your questions about selling your timeshare.

 You may feel that if you stop paying your timeshare maintenance fees, you're washing your hands of your timeshare.
 However, this is a risky and unadvised move.
 Failure to pay your maintenance fees will result in you defaulting on your ownership, which will harm your credit for years to come.
 You shouldn't do business with any timeshare resale company that advises you to stop paying maintenance fees.
 Keep paying those fees until you've been notified that your timeshare has been transferred to another owner.

 Understanding how to write a timeshare cancellation letter is a specialized skill.
-In almost all cases, you won't want to do this yourself and will be better off working with an experienced timeshare exit company.
-If you try to write your own timeshare cancellation letter, here's a basic guideline for the steps you should follow:
+In some cases, you may not want to do this yourself and will be better off working with an experienced timeshare exit company.
+If you try to write your own timeshare cancellation letter, here are a few tips to follow:

-You should send your cancellation letter by certified mail with a return receipt requested to prove the letter was delivered.
+You should send your cancellation letter by certified mail with a return receipt requested, so you can prove the letter was delivered.
 Be prepared to wait a significant period of time for a response, despite your request for a speedy reply.

-While you can easily find legitimate timeshare resale companies to help you, unfortunately, many people pose as these companies and are ready to scam you as well.
+While you can easily find legitimate timeshare resale companies to help you, unfortunately, there are a lot of suspect companies ready to scam you as well.
 Take a look at some of the warning signs that indicate that you may be dealing with a timeshare scam:

 In general, if you feel uncomfortable with the high-pressure sales tactics a company uses, there's probably a reason for your discomfort.
 There are enough legitimate timeshare exit companies around that you shouldn't have to put up with come-ons and scams.

 Yes, there are legitimate companies that buy timeshares.
-While most real estate brokers don't handle timeshares, legitimate companies exist that specialize in the resale of timeshares, such as Wesley Financial Group, LLC.
+While most real estate brokers choose not to handle these resorts, legitimate companies exist that specialize in terminating timeshare agreements, such as Wesley Financial Group, LLC.